 IPVanish mixes speed and security in a perfectly balanced way.
 The company runs a network of over 950 servers in 60 different countries, giving you a huge selection of IP addresses and low-latency connections.
 Every time you connect your data is secured with DNS leak protection and an automatic kill switch, and a zero traffic logging policy combined with 256-bit AES encryption ensures your private activities stay that way no matter what.

-Give IPVanish a try with our EXCLUSIVE deal!
-Sign up and score a 60% discount on yearly plans, only $4.87 per month.
+EXCLUSIVE: Sign up and score a 60% discount on yearly plans, only $4.87 per month.
 You can even use the seven day money back guarantee to try before you buy.